BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/README.md

 [Save PDF or its page as bitonal TIFF](/Samples/Draw%20and%20print%20PDF/SaveAsBitonalTiff)

-This sample shows how to save PDF page or the whole PDF document as bitonal (black and white) TIFF image.
+This sample shows how to save a PDF page or the whole PDF document as a bitonal (black and white) TIFF image.

 [Save PDF as multipage TIFF](/Samples/Draw%20and%20print%20PDF/SaveAsTiff)

-This sample shows how to save a PDF document as multipage TIFF image.
+This sample shows how to save a PDF document as a multipage TIFF image.

 [Save PDF page as image](/Samples/Draw%20and%20print%20PDF/SavePageAsImage)

-This sample shows how to save a PDF page as image (i.e. how to convert a PDF page to raster format image).
+This sample shows how to save a PDF page as an image (i.e. how to convert a PDF page to PNG, JPG, or TIFF image).

 [Save PDF page as image with specified resolution](/Samples/Draw%20and%20print%20PDF/SavePageCustomResolution)

-This sample shows how to save a PDF page as image with specified resolution.
+This sample shows how to save a PDF page as an image with the specified resolution.